w3f/research/docs/polkadot/implementors-guide/guide.md

 1. The collator forwards the candidate and PoV to validators assigned to the same parachain via the Collation Distribution Process.
 1. The validators assigned to a parachain at a given point in time participate in the Candidate Backing Process to validate candidates that were put forward for validation.
 Candidates which gather enough signed validity statements from validators are considered "backed" and are called backed candidates.
 Their backing is the set of signed validity statements.
 1. A relay-chain block author, selected by BABE, can include up to one (1) backed candidate for each parachain to include in the relay-chain block alongside its backing.
-1. Once included, the parachain candidate is considered to be "pending availability".
-It is not considered fully included until it is proven available.
+1. Once included in the relay-chain, the parachain candidate is considered to be "pending availability".
+It is not considered to be part of the parachain until it is proven available.
 1. In the following relay-chain blocks, validators will participate in the Availability Distribution Process to ensure availability of the candidate.
 Information regarding the availability of the candidate will be included in the subsequent relay-chain blocks.
-1. Once the relay-chain state machine has enough information to consider the candidate's PoV as being available, the candidate is considered fully included and is graduated to being a full parachain block, or parablock for short.
+1. Once the relay-chain state machine has enough information to consider the candidate's PoV as being available, the candidate is considered to be part of the parachain and is graduated to being a full parachain block, or parablock for short.

 Note that the candidate can fail to be included in any of the following ways:
   - The collator is not able to propagate the candidate to any validators assigned to the parachain.